bstefanescu/qutejs/web/doc/docs/components/popup.md

 The popup component display a popup element that can be positioned relative to a **target** element.

+The Popup component is intended to be used through the `q:ref` attribute, to get the popup instance and call its API.

+When the popup component is not accessible from the component who want to open (or manipulate) the popup then you can also access a popup by posting a message to the popup channel.

+## Popup API

+### `open(anchor[, openNow])`

+Open the popup relative to the given anchor element.
+The `openNow` attribute is optional and defaults to false.
+If false, the popup will be open _asynchrounously_ (i.e. after the current UI loop task is processed)

+### `toggle(anchor[, toggleNow])`

+Toggle the popup relative to the given anchor element.
+The `toggleNow` attribute is optional and defaults to false.
+If false, the popup will be toggled _asynchrounously_ (i.e. after the current UI loop task is processed)

+### `close()`

+Close the popup

+### `isOpen`

+A read only property to get the open status of a popup component.

 ## Attributes

 ### q:channel

 This attribute is **required**.

 Indicates, the channel name to use when interacting with the popup instance.
-The popup channel provides two message types **open** and **close**.
+The popup channel provides three message types **open**, **toggle** and **close**.

 #### open